Snowboard Level Two

 ** Before you take the Level Two Exam you must complete the Snowboard E-Learning Level Two online preparation course, based on information in the Snowboard Instructor Manual.
 You will access this through your profile, click here.
 Look at the course outline for further information. **

 The six-day course includes modules covering rider improvement, rider analysis, progressions for intermediate students, class handling and safety on all-mountain terrain.
-Candidates’ riding is continually assessed during the first five days with key requirements being: Riding all groomed and off-piste terrain with good flow and style, forwards and switch skidded turn demonstrations, carving demonstrations, and freestyle demonstrations (aerial awareness on small park jumps, nose rolls, 180s, board slide and a press, on a box).
+Candidates’ riding is continually assessed during the first five days with key requirements being: Riding blue / easy black off-piste terrain with good, technique, flow and style, forwards and switch skidded turn demonstrations, carving demonstrations, and freestyle demonstrations (aerial awareness on small park jumps, nose rolls, 180s, board slide and a press, on a box).
 Versatility riding is assessed with an on-piste “freerun” looking at candidates ability to adapt movement patterns to show various turn sizes and shapes, whilst also blending in freestyle and carving elements.